Walking with Dogs in the Forest of Dean and Wye Valley

 - If you can, let the farmer know about any problems you have encountered so that he can take remedial action to prevent similar occurrences.

 Dog mess is unsightly and the parasites from unwormed dogs can harm farm animals, wildlife and children.
-Clear up after you dog where required to do so by law (public areas, parks, streets, playing fields etc) and please try to clear up after your dog in the wider countryside by bagging it up and taking it home or to the nearest bin or taking it home with you.
-Please do not throw the bag in the hedge or hang it on a tree the contents are poisonous to many animals.
+Please clear up after you dog at all times by bagging it up and taking it to the nearest bin or taking it home with you.
+Please do not throw the bag in the hedge or hang it on a tree - the contents are poisonous to many animals.

 For your dog's good health, please remember to worm it regularly.